 In 2009 Kelley earned professional election certification through the national Election Center and Auburn University as a Certified Elections and Registration Administrator (CERA).
 He has been the recipient of several awards for election administration, including recognition from the California State Association of Counties, the Election Center and the National Association of Counties.
 He was recently honored with the "2015 Public Official of the Year" from the National Association of County Recorders, Election Officials and Clerks.

-Kelley is an appointed member of the United States Election Assistance Commission (EAC) Board of Advisors and the EAC Voting Systems Standards Board, serves as the elected president of the California Association of Clerks and Election Officials (CACEO), and is the elected president for the National Association of County Recorders, Election Officials and Clerks (NACRC).
+Kelley is an appointed member of the United States Election Assistance Commission (EAC) Board of Advisors and the EAC Voting Systems Standards Board, serves as the elected president of the California Association of Clerks and Election Officials (CACEO), and is the immediate past president for the National Association of County Recorders, Election Officials and Clerks (NACRC).
 In addition he serves as a 2017-2018 member of the National Academies of Sciences, Engineering and Medicine's Committee on the Future of Voting.

 Kelley earned a Bachelor of Science degree in business and management from the University of Redlands and an M.B.A. from the University of Southern California.